-- 1. Is the range of potential growth and mix of land uses in the recommended June Alternatives for study reasonable and sufficient to answer Council questions?
-Does Council have any comments on the evaluation criteria used to develop the recommended June Alternatives? - 2.
-The recommended June Alternative B maximum allowable zoning heights exhibit represents staff recommendations to set a revised high growth alternative for analysis.
-We are requesting Council guidance on proposed zoning heights to be analyzed, specifically in the following areas: - a.
-Sub-area A. Block bounded by I-405, NE 90th St, 120th Ave NE, and NE 85th St: Is there value in analyzing heights up to 150', or is 85' the maximum height which the Council would like to consider for the analysis? - b.
-Sub-Area B. Commercial lots fronting onto NE 85th St between 122nd Ave NE and 126th Ave NE: Is there value in analyzing heights up to 150', or is 85' the maximum height which the Council would like to consider for the analysis?
+- 1. Is the range of potential growth and mix of land uses in the recommended June Alternatives for study reasonable and sufficient to answer Commission questions?
+Does the Commission have any comments on the evaluation criteria used to develop the recommended June Alternatives? - 2.
+The recommended June Alternative B maximum allowable zoning heights exhibit represents staff recommendations to establish a revised high-growth alternative for analysis.
+We are requesting Commission guidance on proposed zoning heights to be analyzed, specifically in the following areas: - a.
+Sub-area A. Block bounded by I-405, NE 90th St, 120th Ave NE, and NE 85th St: Is there value in analyzing heights up to 150', or is 85' the maximum height which the Commission would like to consider for the analysis? - b.
+Sub-Area B. Commercial lots fronting onto NE 85th St between 122nd Ave NE and 126th Ave NE: Is there value in analyzing heights up to 150', or is 85' the maximum height which the Commission would like to consider for the analysis?